Aaron-Bopp/Obsidian-notes/me/topics/my gender.md

 # My Gender

-> #Inspiration  _The privilege of a lifetime is to become who you truly are._
+> #Qoute/Inspiration  _The privilege of a lifetime is to become who you truly are._
 > -- C.G.
 Jung

-> #Inspiration  _It is by going down into the abyss that we recover the treasures of life.
+> #Qoute/Inspiration  _It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure._
 > -- Joseph Campbell

-> #Inspiration _One's instinctual need to be oneself will almost always make itself known, one way or another_
+> #Qoute/Inspiration _One's instinctual need to be oneself will almost always make itself known, one way or another_
 > -- Dara Hoffman-Fox

 # Discovering My [[Gender]]